allegro/bigflow/docs/deployment.md

 **You only need to create a bucket**, Dataflow creates the required folders in the specified bucket.

-To create a bucket, go to the [Cloud Storage browser](https://console.cloud.google.com/storage/browser) and choose the project where your run your pipeline.
+To create a bucket, go to the [Cloud Storage browser](https://console.cloud.google.com/storage/browser) and choose the project where you run your Dataflow pipeline.
 Next, create the "Create Bucket" button to open the bucket creator form.

 ![Dataflow bucket](./images/brand_new_bucket.png)